MARTYN PICK Film maker and artist

 “We were introduced to the amazing animator Martyn Pick, who’s incredible because of the hand-printed look of his animation, but I had never worked with an animator and was scared of them because they’re into precision where everything is specific to seconds and frames, and I was thinking, I’m a documentary maker where nothing is planned.
 But it was amazing.”

-Pick’s team achieve extraordinary results which at once look like moving oil paintings and make the viewer feel as if they’re present.
+Pick’s team achieves extraordinary results which at once look like moving oil paintings and make the viewer feel as if they’re present.